 I plan to continue investing in and expanding community-centered safety strategies, supporting effective and accountable policing, and ensuring families feel safe in every neighborhood.
-We've made important strides here, such as the historic zero homicide rate in 2025.
-District 2 is safer today than at any point in recent memory.

-In 2024, we successfully fought for and approved $3 million to revamp sections of Paradise Road, including sidewalk repair, crosswalk repainting, roundabouts, and upgraded traffic signage.
 We also approved a total repavement of Winmoore Road off of Crowslanding.
 We must continue to be proactive about basic sidewalk accessibility and safety issues in the City of Modesto not reactive.

 LOCAL